Puget Sound Restoration Fund

 Part 3 - Line 4a

-KEP MONITORING INITIATIVE:BEGAN A THREE-YEAR, COMPREHENSIVE KELP FOREST MONITORING INITIATIVE IN DECEMBER 2021 WITH A GRANT FROM THE PAUL G. ALLEN FAMILY FOUNDATION.
+KEP MONITORING INITIATIVE:CONTINUED A THREE-YEAR, COMPREHENSIVE KELP FOREST MONITORING INITIATIVE WITH A GRANT FROM THE PAUL G. ALLEN FAMILY FOUNDATION.
 THE EYES ON KELP INITIATIVE ESTABLIHES UNDERWATER MONITORING AT 14 INDEX SITES THROUGHOUT THE SOUTHERN SALISH SEA, SPANNING A RANGE OF ENVIRONMENTAL CONDITIONS AND HUMAN USE IMPACTS.
-PROGRAM COMPONENTS INCLUDE: CONDUCTING UNDERWATER ECOLOGICAL MONITORING WITH SCIENTIFIC DIVERS; DEPLOYING SENSORS AT ALL SITES TO MEASURE ENVIRONMENTAL PARAMETERS; TRAINING RECREATIONAL DIVERS TO CONDUCT SURVEYS USING THE SAME PROTOCOLS AT ADDITIONAL SITES; AND PILOTING NEW TECHNOLOGY AT A DEMONSTRATION SITE TO PROVIDE NEAR-REAL TIME KELP MONITORING CAPABILITIES.
-THE INITIATIVE IS DESIGNED TO BUILD CRITICAL KNOWLEDGE ABOUT PUGET SOUNDS KELP FORESTS TO SUPPORT CONSERVATION AND RECOVERY EFFORTS.
+PROGRAM COMPONENTS INCLUDE: CONDUCTING UNDERWATER ECOLOGICAL MONITORING WITH SCIENTIFIC DIVERS; DEPLOYING SENSORS ON BUOYS AND AT DEPTH AT ALL SITES TO MEASURE ENVIRONMENTAL PARAMETERS; TRAINING RECREATIONAL DIVERS TO CONDUCT SURVEYS USING THE SAME PROTOCOLS AT ADDITIONAL SITES; AND PILOTING NEW TECHNOLOGY AT A DEMONSTRATION SITE TO PROVIDE NEAR-REAL TIME KELP MONITORING CAPABILITIES.
+THE INITIATIVE IS DESIGNED TO BUILD CRITICAL KNOWLEDGE ABOUT PUGET SOUNDS KELP FORESTS TO SUPPORT CONSERVATION AND RECOVERY EFFORTS. *$1,678,000 RECEIVED IN 2021

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.